jhager/markdown-editor/README.md

 # Markdown Editor

-A simple markdown editor that allows you to edit your markdown document in one window and see a preview of the rendered HTML in another.

-##Installation
+Markdown Editor is a graphical application for editing and previewing markdown documents.
+It features a split view with a source editor on the left and a preview pane on the right, as well as a menu bar with options for saving, opening, and applying a dark mode style.

+## Requirements

+Python 3
+PyQt5
+markdown

+## Installation

 To install the required modules, run the following command:

 ```
-pip install markdown
+pip install PyQt5 markdown
 ```

 ## Usage

-To run the application, execute the following command:
+To run the application, open a terminal, navigate to the directory where you cloned or downloaded the repository, and run the following command:

 ```
 python markdown-editor.py
 ```

 ## Features
-* Live preview of the rendered HTML
+* Live preview of rendered markdown documents
 * Open and save markdown documents
 * Dark mode
 * View Markdown Syntax help page